petzval/btferret/UPDATE.md

 to find the address before connection.
 During a scan the remote device name is compared to the DEVICE=Name specified in the devices file, and if they match, the address is allocated to that device.
 See sections 3.3 (devices file) and 3.6 (LE client) in the documentation.

+### Version 6

+1. A further addition to the LE random address issue from Version 5.
+Some LE devices have a random address, but do not change it.
+In this case, the address can be listed in the devices file, but it must be flagged as random by adding RANDOM=UNCHANGED.
+No scan is needed.
+See sections 3.3 (devices file) and 3.6 (LE client) in the documentation.